ericnewton/many-lives/README.md

 after writing it in Clojure.
 It was still surprisingly different.

 I was very much confused over how to express lists and avoid function evaluation.
+That is, properly quoting lists-as-data vs lists-as-code.
 I was able to avoid this confusion in Clojure by using vectors for data structures.

 By the time I wrote the Racket implementation I had stopped caring about structuring components together.
 In my mind, each generation of